 All Latinos are not the same!
-This teen writer from New York discusses the power of identity, and how it feels when adults think that Latino cultures are interchangeable (from Youth Community).
+This teen writer from New York discusses the power of identity, and how it feels when adults think that Latino cultures are interchangeable (from Youth Communication).

 1. To what ethnic group does Janill belong?
 Which ethnic group or culture do you belong to?
 How important to you is your racial, ethnic or cultural identity?
 Why?

-2. What are some of the similarities the author says are shared among Latino people?
-What about the differences -- Janill states very clearly that Latino cultures are distinct and not identical.
+2. What are some of the similarities the author says are shared among Latinx people?
+What about the differences?
+Janill states very clearly that Latinx cultures are distinct and not identical.
 Why do you think this distinction is so important to her?

 3. According to the author, why do people from Hispanic countries choose to emigrate?

-4. Which Latino groups (and other ethnic groups) exist in your community (like El Salvadorans, Venezuelans, Guatemalans, etc.)?
+4. Which Latinx groups (and other ethnic groups) exist in your community (like El Salvadorans, Venezuelans, Guatemalans, etc.)?
 In what ways are these cultures celebrated or acknowledged in your community?

 5. Janill decides not to participate in the parade.
 Sometimes, the biggest statement you can make is by not doing something.
 How is that possible?
 What are other examples of this in history?
 In your own community or school?

-1. After hearing her father's story, Ana was able to reflect on growing up in the U.S. and was able to understand how her dad felt, taking a risk and leaving life as he knew it.
+1. After hearing her father's story, Ana was able to reflect on growing up in the United States and was able to understand how her dad felt, taking a risk and leaving life as he knew it.
 Have you ever had to leave a familiar place?
-What does it feel like -- or what do you think it might feel like?
-If you had to leave the U.S., what would you miss most?
+What does it feel like—or what do you think it might feel like?
+If you had to leave the United States, what would you miss most?
 How well do you think you'd adjust to learning a new language?
 New friends?
 New foods and customs?